-The Watergate analogy is probably getting old for a lot of people, especially casual news consumers, but it’s no less apt.
-President Trump likely is on his way to exceeding the crimes of President Richard Nixon.
-Aside from the crimes, however, Trump has already far outdone Nixon in damage to the presidency, damage not necessarily covered by legal statute.
+The Watergate analogy probably is getting old for a lot of people, especially casual news consumers, but it’s no less apt.
+President Donald Trump likely is on his way to exceeding the crimes of President Richard Nixon.
+Aside from the crimes, however, Trump already has far outdone Nixon in damage to the presidency, damage not necessarily covered by legal statute.

 “It’s just really a tragedy that we have tens of thousands of kids look at the president of the United States and they see a joke.”

-When Steve Schmidt made this statement Friday, he was not laughing.
+When Steve Schmidt made this statement Friday he was not laughing.
 He was not smiling.
-His co-panelists — several of whom were also like-minded thinking conservatives — had to simper and grin a bit at the blunt truth of his eloquent assessment of Trump’s presidency.
+His co-panelists — several of whom also were like-minded thinking conservatives — had to simper and grin a bit at the truth of this eloquently blunt assessment of Trump’s presidency.
 But Steve was dead serious.
 Schmidt ran John McCain’s 2008 presidential campaign against Barack Obama.
 He is no shrinking GOP violet.
 He is no RINO (right-wing pejorative acronym for Republican in Name Only).
-He is a thoughtful Republican, a dwindling breed, and one of the few brave enough to speak the Trumpian truth.
+He is a thoughtful Republican, a dwindling breed, and one of the few brave enough to speak the truth.

-“You can’t watch the evening news with your children because any different moment the newest porn star will be on, explaining the relationship.”
+“You can’t watch the evening news with your children because any different moment the newest porn star will be on, explaining the relationship [with Trump].”

 Patent, Persistent Prevarication